Types of Pads in PCB Boards and Their Applications

 Cross Pattern Pads

-Cross pattern pads, also known as thermal pads or hot air pads, help manage heat dissipation during soldering, reducing the risk of soldering defects or PCB damage due to excessive heat.
+Cross pattern pads aid in heat dissipation during soldering, reducing the risk of defects or PCB damage due to excessive heat.

 Teardrop Pad

-In PCB design, to strengthen the pad and prevent disconnections during mechanical processing, a copper film is often used to create a transition area between the pad and the wire.
-This transition, resembling a teardrop, is commonly referred to as a fill teardrop.
+In PCB design, a copper film is often used to create a transition area between the pad and wire, strengthening the connection and preventing disconnections during mechanical processing.

 Contact